UtkovA/MyRepository/README.md

     - MAPE = 0.231
     - Accuracy = 0.584

-*For next steps RandomForestRegressor is used
+</h3> Virtual environment, Docker and Postman </h3>

 The next steps was about virtual connection and setting up prediction model not on local server:
 1. To create "virtual machine" using Yandex.Cloud
 2. To create Flask project
 3. To connect Flask project with github repository
-4. To run code on remote machine
+4. To run code on remote machine\
 To do it we specified a port in a script <app.py> which is running on our virtual machine and open the port:
 ```
 if __name__ == '__main__':